-Missed Midterm exams will receive a penalty of 20% off the top of whatever score is received.
+If you miss an exam for reasons which are beyond your control, you are welcome to present your circumstances to me during office hours.
+Otherwise, the missed Midterm will receive a penalty of 20% off the top of whatever score is received.
 Missed midterms must be made up BEFORE finals week.